diffblue/cbmc/doc/architectural/compilation-and-development.md

 To run the unit tests for JBMC, go to `jbmc/unit/` and run

     ../../<build-folder>/bin/java-unit

+The unit tests are also included in CTest as `unit` and `java-unit`.

 Note that some tests run which are expected to fail - see the summary at the end of the run to see how many tests passed, how many failed which were